SAMMISolutions/docs/doc_posts/_components/lioranboard.md

 ---
 layout: default
-title: LioranBoard
+title: SAMMI:Core
 menu: Components
 num: 1
 type: fullpage
 permalink: /lioranboard
 ---

-LioranBoard is the main component.
+SAMMI:Core is the main component.
 You can change all the settings, add and modify your decks, program new buttons, add and edit triggers etc.

-{% include image.html w="auto" src="lioranboard.png" alt="LioranBoard" %}
+{% include image.html w="auto" src="lioranboard.png" alt="SAMMI:Core" %}

-{% include alert.html text="LioranBoard is only an editor.
+{% include alert.html text="SAMMI:Core is only an editor.
 Use Stream Deck to press your buttons." type="warning" %}

 ### Deck Menu
 - Edit Deck - allows you to edit currently selected deck, same as double clicking on the deck